 Buying dry dog food in bulk is a convenient way for pet parents to save time and money.
 The concern for many dog owners is that storing their pet’s food for too long could lead to pest contamination, food poisoning, or unpleasant tastes in your furry friend chow.
-If you’re wondering how to keep dog food fresh, our tips for dry food storage will help your pup’s chow stay crunchy and delicious.
+If you’re wondering how to keep their dry food fresh, our handy dog food storage tips will help your pup’s chow remain crunchy and delicious.

 Before buying any food for your dog, check the expiration date on the bag.
 It’s common for organic brands to have a shorter shelf life than conventional dry food.
 To avoid waste or digestive issues, make sure you don’t buy more than what your dog can eat before the food expires.

 Want to know more?
 Check out the limitations of spice consumption amongst dogs.

 Make sure your dog’s food bag is unopened and in good condition when you purchase.
 Some stores sell resealed dry food at a discount, but there’s a risk to buying these repaired bags.
 It’s risky to buy dog food that could’ve been exposed for a while.

 There’s nothing wrong with storing your furry friend’s dry food in its original bag, especially if this bag has Velcro or a plastic zipper.
 It’s also OK to transfer the entire bag into an airtight container for extra safety.